 Rowan berries appear in late summer and early fall.
-The stunning red berries are packed with vitamin A and C. The berries are from the mountain ash tree (Sorbus aucuparia) and although some believe the berries are poisonous, cooked ones are not.
+The stunning red berries are packed with vitamins A and C. The berries are from the mountain ash tree (Sorbus aucuparia) and although some believe the fresh berries are poisonous, cooked ones are not.
 In fact, they are delicious and have been made into jellies and marmalades for centuries.

 - 4 pounds/1.8 kg rowan berries (washed and stems removed)

-- 3 pounds/1.4 kg apples (for cooking, peeled, cored and quartered)
+- 3 pounds/1.4 kg apples (for cooking, peeled, cored, and quartered)

-- 1 pound/450 g white sugar (for every 2 cups/ 600 ml juice)
+- 1 pound/450 g white sugar (for every 2 cups/600 ml juice)

 Put rowan berries and apples into a large pan or stockpot (there should be room for the berries to reach a good rolling boil and not be crammed in).